 June is National Migraine and Headache Awareness Month

-San Rafael, CA -- May, 2022 -- June is National Migraine and Headache Awareness Month (MHAM), an opportunity to raise awareness about migraine and other headache diseases.
-Migraine impacts over forty million people in the United States, one billion worldwide, and is recognized as the #2 global cause of years lived with disability.
-Currently, about 16 million people with migraine in the U.S. are undiagnosed.
+San Rafael, CA – May, 2023 – June is National Migraine and Headache Awareness Month (MHAM), an opportunity to raise awareness about migraine, cluster, and other headache diseases.
+Migraine impacts more than forty-two million people in the United States and currently about half of the people with migraine are undiagnosed.
 Approximately 400,000 Americans experience cluster headaches, recognized as one of the most painful diseases a person can have.